-- Develop policies and procedures related to: - Configuration management, - Access control for all environments, and - Data loss prevention. - Establish a schedule to review and update security policies and procedures. - Establish a data classification methodology and classify its data most susceptible to attack to ensure adequate protection. - Develop a risk management methodology and implement risk reducing internal controls. - Communicate the Office's cybersecurity policies to contractors.
+- Develop policies and procedures related to: - Configuration management, - Access control for all environments, and - Data loss prevention. - Establish a schedule to review and update security policies and procedures. - Establish a data classification methodology or classified its data most susceptible to attack to ensure adequate protection. - Develop a risk management methodology and implemented risk reducing internal controls related to the risk identified in the Office's risk assessment. - Ensure all employees and contractors have completed Cybersecurity Awareness Training. - Establish a project management framework.